Skip to content

 Cloud MongoDB Deployment (Optional)

-Please remember to update the credentials in the .env file accordingly.
+For cloud MongoDB deployments, such as with MongoDB Atlas, make sure to update the credentials in the `.env` file accordingly.

 Bash